 Whole Farm > Leasing > Rental Rate Surveys

-Iowans supplied 1,592 responses about typical cash rental rates in their counties for land producing corn and soybeans, hay, oat, and pasture.
-Of these, 43% came from farmers, 32% from landowners, 13% from professional farm managers and realtors, 6% from agricultural lenders, and 6% from other professions and respondents who chose not to report their status.
-Respondents indicated being familiar with a total of 1.6 million cash rented acres across the state.
+Iowans supplied 1,306 usable responses about typical cash rental rates in their counties for land producing corn and soybeans, hay, oats and pasture.
+Of these, 42% came from farmers, 37% from landowners, 9% from professional farm managers and realtors, 7% from agricultural lenders, and 5% from other professions and respondents who chose not to report their status.
+Respondents indicated being familiar with a total of 1.4 million cash rented acres across the state.

 The survey was carried out by Iowa State University Extension and Outreach.
-Statewide, reported rental rates for land planted to corn and soybeans were up from $219 per acre last year to $222 in 2020, or 1.4%.
-This percent increase is about 1.5 times the increase in Iowa farmland values between March 2019 and March 2020 reported in surveys conducted by the Iowa REALTORS Land Institute and summarized in AgDM File C2-75, Farmland Value Survey (REALTORS Land Institute).
+Statewide, reported rental rates for land planted to corn and soybeans were up from $256 per acre last year to $279 in 2023, or 9%.
+This percent increase is 1.5 times larger than the 3.6% increase in Iowa farmland values between March 2022 and March 2023 reported in surveys conducted by the Iowa REALTORS Land Institute and summarized in AgDM File C2-75.

 Setting rents for next year

 Survey information can serve as a reference point for negotiating an appropriate rental rate for next year.
-However, rents for individual farms should be based on productivity, ease of farming, fertility, drainage, local price patterns, longevity of the lease and possible services performed by the tenant.
+However, rents for individual farms should be based on productivity, ease of farming, fertility, drainage, local price patterns, longevity of the lease, conservation practices, and possible services performed by the tenant.

-The second major factor affecting cash rents is the return on investment for landowners.
-Figure 4 shows the evolution of the ratio of average cash rents to average land values in Iowa.
-It suggests that the average return on investment for landowners who cash rent their land to operators has followed a declining trend since the early 1990s, and it has stabilized at around 3% after 2010.
-Note that this ratio does not measure net returns because ownership costs, such as real estate taxes, are not taken into account in its calculation.
-However, it is indicative that landowners (whose goal is to obtain a reasonable rate of return on their real estate assets) will likely be reticent to accept lower cash rents in the future unless land values continue to decline.
-However, in a scenario of historically low and possibly declining interest rates, the opportunity cost for landowners would decrease and even lower rates of return on farmland might become acceptable.
+A major factor considered by landowners when negotiating cash rents is the return on their farmland investment.
+Figure 5 shows the evolution of the ratio of average cash rents to average land values in Iowa.
+It suggests that the average return on investment for landowners who cash rent their land to operators has followed a declining trend since the early 1990s, stabilizing at around 3% after 2010, but dropping closer to 2% in 2021 and 2022.
+Although this ratio does not measure net returns to land because ownership costs (such as real estate taxes, maintenance and repairs, etc.) are not considered in its calculation, it suggests that landowners will likely be reticent to accept lower cash rents in the future unless land values decline or stagnate.
+According to the REALTORS Land Institute, Iowa farmland values increased only by 0.8% between September 2022 and March 2023, suggesting that landowners might exert less pressure to increase cash rents in the near term.
+However, in a scenario of high interest rates to curtail inflationary risks, the opportunity cost to hold farmland as an investment vehicle remains elevated.

-Other resources available for estimating a fair cash rent include the AgDM Information Files Computing a Cropland Cash Rental Rate (C2-20), Computing a Pasture Rental Rate (C2-23) and Flexible Farm Lease Agreements (C2-21).
-All of these fact sheets are on the Ag Decision Maker Leasing page, including decision tools (electronic spreadsheets) to help analyze individual leasing situations.
+Other resources available for estimating cash rents include the AgDM Information Files Computing a Cropland Cash Rental Rate (C2-20), Computing a Pasture Rental Rate (C2-23) and Flexible Farm Lease Agreements (C2-21).
+All these fact sheets are on the Ag Decision Maker Leasing page and include decision tools (electronic spreadsheets) to help analyze individual leasing situations.

 Alejandro Plastina, extension economist, 515-294-6160, firstname.lastname@example.org